gamer-project/gamer/doc/README_User.txt

          root-level cells in the x direction.

-         Also note that in GAMER the refinement ratio between levels (the ratio of the grid resolutions bewteen adjacent levels) is limited to 2.
+         Also note that in GAMER the refinement ratio between levels (the ratio of the grid resolutions between adjacent levels) is limited to 2.

       NX0_TOT[1] :
          The total number of root-level grids in the y direction.